andrewglassett/musings/tech/box-model.md

 > What limitations are good for you
 > Are we working against limitations or striving because of them
-> Is it better to have all the options, or be forced to follow set of guidelines
+> Is it better to have all the options, or be forced to follow set of guidelines?